sassoftware/sas-studio-custom-steps/LLM - Azure OpenAI RAG/README.md

 1. **Source file location** (optional, default is Context already loaded): In case you wish to present new source files to use as context,  choose either selecting a folder or file.
 Otherwise, provide the name of an existing vector store collection in Configuration.

+2. **Source column** (required if CSV selected): In case a CSV file's selected, users must specify a column within the CSV file to act as the main "document" source.
+The other fields will be considered metadata.

-2. **Question** (text area, required): Provide your question to the LLM.
+3. **Question** (text area, required): Provide your question to the LLM.
 Note that this will be added to additional system prompt, to create a prompt that will be passed to the LLM.

 ----
 ### Configuration